-Spending time in foreplay can also make sense more comfortable, especially for women, because during the process of sexual arousal muscular contractions pull the uterus upwards, making the vagina longer and wider which can make more room for a partner’s penis, fingers or a sex toy (depending on what you’re doing).
+Spending time in foreplay can also make sense more comfortable, especially for women, because during the process of sexual arousal muscular contractions pull the uterus upwards, often making the vagina longer and/or wider which can make more room for a partner’s penis, fingers or a sex toy (depending on what you’re doing).

 Sometimes women and their partners find that using a store-bought lubricant makes intercourse significantly more comfortable and fun.
 Other times, there are relationship issues or medical issues that are best addressed with a sex therapist (aasect.org) or healthcare provider, respectively.

 For example, sometimes women or men hold very shameful or negative feelings about sex and these emotions can get in the way of feeling good about sex or being able to relax enough to have comfortable, pleasurable sex.

 Other times, medical conditions such as pain disorders or muscular disorders can make sex painful, as can the relatively uncommon situation of having a hymen (thin layer of tissue) that covers a good deal of the vagina.
 Additionally, women who are approaching menopause, post-menopausal, nursing (breastfeeding), had their ovaries removed, or who have experienced medical conditions or treatments that cause vaginal dryness may benefit from treatment for vaginal dryness (i.e., vaginal moisturizers and.or hormone therapy).
 Women who are experiencing vaginal dryness should speak with their healthcare provider for additional information, examination, and possible treatment options (see ACOG for additional information).